Landlord Responsibilities V’s Tenant Responsibilities

 There are situations when your tenants living conditions have led to an infestation.
 In these cases, your tenant will be held responsible, but we recommend dealing with it yourself immediately and billing the tenant later.

 If your tenant was causing the problem, you probably can’t trust them to deal with it promptly.
-And you are responsible for ‘public health’ meaning the neighbors or other residents in the property.
+And you are responsible for ‘public health’ meaning the neighbours or other residents in the property.

 Start making a log of the cause of the issue by taking photos and writing down as much detail as possible.